XIRR Excel Function

 How to Use The XIRR Function in Excel

 Suppose you invest Rs.
-8000 in Mar 2012 and you receive an amount of Rs.
+8000 in Mar 2012, and you receive an amount of Rs.
 2000 at different time intervals from March to December 2017.
-In this case, your input in the excel sheet would contain the time and corresponding amount as shown below.
+In this case, your input in the excel sheet would contain the time and corresponding amount, as shown below.

-The XIRR excel can thus be calculated as XIRR(values, dates) as shown below
+The XIRR excel can thus be calculated as XIRR(values, dates), as shown below.

 Suppose you invest Rs.
 2000 multiple times from 1 April 2017 to 10 Dec 2017.
 In the end, you receive an amount of Rs.
 20,000 on 5 March 2018.
 In this case, your input in the excel sheet should like this

-To calculate the rate of return on this investment, you will provide the input as XIRR(values, dates) as shown below
+To calculate the rate of return on this investment, you will provide the input as XIRR(values, dates), as shown below.

 You will find that the XIRR in the above case is 0.78.

 Let us assume that you started to invest an amount of Rs 8000 in March 2011 in mutual funds.
-After seeing good returns on your amount, you invested every year with 10% increase each time, and in the 8th year, you received an amount of Rs.
+After seeing good returns on your amount, you invested every year with a 10% increase each time, and in the 8th year, you received an amount of Rs.
 100,000.
 The input, in this case, will be as shown below:

 The XIRR will be calculated as XIRR(values, dates) à XIRR(B3: B10, A3: A10)

 The above example can also be considered in a different way.
 On your first investment, you receive a total amount of Rs.
 8800 (10% on your investment) in a year.
-You decide to invest this amount which gives you a return of 10% again and this cycle goes on for consecutive 7 years, and you receive an amount of Rs.
+You decide to invest this amount, which gives you a return of 10% again, and this cycle goes on for consecutive 7 years, and you receive an amount of Rs.
 1,00,000 in the 8th year.

 Suppose you invest Rs.
 8,000 in three consecutive years and receive a total of Rs.
 28,000 in the next five years.
-In this case, both the investments and the redemptions are made over a period a time.
+In this case, both the investments and the redemptions are made over a period of time.
 The input in the excel will be as shown below: